m1jabczynski/talentacquisition/README.md

-# About this page
+# About This Page
-The directory will take you to various areas of my experience and philosophy related to Talent Acquisition along with some examples of my technical experience that has grown through my knowledge of the tech and engineering spaces along with my lifelong passion of solving complex problems with new tech.
+The directory will take you to various areas of my experience and philosophy related to Talent Acquisition.
+There are several examples of my technical experience that have developed through self-driven education in  tech and engineering spaces along with my lifelong passion for solving complex problems with creative approaches.

 &nbsp;

-# Directory of Expertise
+# Table of Contents
 ### Talent Acquisition Strategies and Processes
 [Philosophy and Process](#recruitment-philosophy)